EPA imposes stricter standards to protect children from exposure to lead paint

 “We can all breathe a little easier now that the EPA has significantly lowered its dust lead standard to protect children,” said Peggy Shepard, co-founder and executive director of WE ACT for Environmental Justice, a New York-based advocacy group.

-Shepard, who serves on the White House Environmental Justice Advisory Council, said public health experts have long understood there is no safe level of lead in a child’s blood, yet New York state leads the nation in cases of children with elevated blood levels.
+Shepard, who serves on the White House Environmental Justice Advisory Council, said New York state leads the nation in cases of children with elevated blood levels.
 Black children in Harlem living below the poverty line are twice as likely to suffer from lead poisoning as poor white children, she said.

 The U.S. government has gradually been reducing the standard for what counts as poisonous levels of lead in children's blood, with the most recent change occurring in 2021.
-But the EPA rule marks an effort to take more proactive action.
+But the EPA rule, first proposed last year, marks an effort to take more proactive action.

 “When you are relying on the blood lead level in children to indicate whether there is lead in the environment, we are basically using the children as canaries in the mine,” said Dr. Philip Landrigan, a Boston College biology professor who directs the school's Program for Global Public Health and the Common Good.

-The National Child Care Association said when the lead rule was proposed last year that it could hurt many financially struggling child-care centers — especially those in low-income neighborhoods, where the facilities tend to be older.
-Without appropriate federal funding, the rule could push small, local child-care centers to close, the group said.
+The National Child Care Association said the rule could hurt thousands of child-care centers that are already struggling financially — especially those in low-income neighborhoods, where the facilities tend to be older.
+Without financial assistance, the new standards could push small child-care centers to close, said Cindy Lehnhoff, the group’s director.

+“These necessary upgrades come at a cost,'' she said.
+“Somebody has to come up with the money to do this.''

+Nicole Upano, assistant vice president of the National Apartment Association, said the group shares the administration’s commitment to reducing childhood lead poisoning.

+“As written, however, the EPA’s lead dust rule places the sole onus on the nation’s housing providers to remediate dust levels to absolute zero – an impossible task,'' she said in a statement.
+The association remains concerned that the EPA rule may "ultimately reduce the availability and affordability of rental housing for families with children,'' Upano said.

-Earlier this month, the federal Department of Housing and Urban Development announced $420 million in grants to remove lead hazards from homes, including HUD-assisted homes.
+The White House and EPA officials said federal funding is available, noting that the Department of Housing and Urban Development recently announced $420 million in grants to remove lead hazards from homes, including HUD-assisted homes.
 Additional HUD grants will continue to be available to help with lead paint removal, the White House said.

 Credit: AP